stehrn/go-java/README.md

 ```java
 [error] (run-main-0) java.lang.OutOfMemoryError: unable to create native thread
 ```
-On my macbook I could create 2048 threads before "running out of memory", this is actually linked to the `kern.num_taskthreads` setting of 2048, so problem here was no so much to do with memory, but the number of threads the OS supports for my user.
+On my macbook I could create 2048 threads before "running out of memory", this is actually linked to the `kern.num_taskthreads` setting of 2048, so problem here was not so much to do with memory, but the number of threads the OS supports for my user.
+All platforms will impost limits though.

 #### Large thread stack size
-OS threads have a high memory footprint comes from the fact each thread has a fixed (stack) size - the (64-bit) default is 1MB, and whilst this can be reduced using the `-Xss` java flag, setting it too low will lead to runtime `StackOverflowError`, at this point you need to increase stack size, or re-write code to use less stack space (e.g. remove recursive method calls).
+OS threads have a high memory footprint because each thread has a fixed (stack) size - the (64-bit) default is 1MB, and whilst this can be reduced using the `-Xss` flag, setting it too low will lead to a runtime `StackOverflowError`, at this point you need to increase stack size, or re-write the code to use less stack space (e.g. remove recursive method calls).

 #### Slow scheduling
 Another side effect of using OS threads is the performance impact introduced by OS kernel based thread scheduling (i.e. assigning hardware resources to them).